 So, once again, it was time to move my sites…this time to A2Hosting.
 That’s where my sites are today and I’ve been very happy with them as a company.

-So, if you build static websites, shared webhosting is probably fine though you may need to upgrade your account if your sites get a lot of traffic.
+So, if you build static (HTML) websites, shared web hosting is probably fine though you may need to upgrade your plan if your sites get a lot of traffic.

-For WordPress blogs (more than two on the same account), you need a reseller hosting account or a VPS.
+For WordPress blogs (more than two on the same account), you need a reseller hosting plan or a VPS.

 Filed under: Webhosting